 - In a small bowl, stir the flax with 2 tablespoons of filtered water (this is known as a “flax egg”).
 Refrigerate for 5-10 minutes while you prepare the rest of the ingredients – the resulting “egg” should be thick and slightly gelatinous.

-- Pour 1 cup of the oats into a food processor and grind them to a fine meal, 1-2 minutes.
+- Pour 1 cup of the oats into a food processor or high-speed blender and grind them to a fine meal, 1-2 minutes.

 - Transfer the ground oats to a medium bowl, along with the remaining 3/4 cup oats, pistachios, baking powder and salt.
 Stir to combine.

 - In a separate bowl, stir together the banana, coconut oil, sugar, matcha and the flax egg.
 Fold the oat mixture into the banana mixture, stirring just until combined.